Learning and development (advanced)

 • An integrative model of e-learning use: Leveraging theory to understand and increase usage

-• Understanding participation in e-learning in organizations
+• Understanding participation in e-learning in organisations

 Talent and career development